AnonymousTTA/Check_Age/README.md

 This program will show your actual birthday age.

-To run the program simply locate the file 'date' and using Terminal execute> ./date
+To run the program: 1. chmod +x Date 2. ./Date

 If you have any suggestion please let me know :)